Get

 Image Credit: Monica Martinez Do-Allo, Shutterstock

+Dog shows also provide plenty of opportunities to get information about breeders.
 South Russian Ovcharka puppies benefit from consistent training and socialization that starts when they’re young.
-They are smart and independent, so they’re often inclined to do their own thing.
+They are intelligent and independent, so they’re often inclined to do their own thing.

 Early training makes it easier to train your dog when they grow into an adult and makes learning new commands far easier.
-South Russian Ovcharkas are less than enthusiastic about meeting new people and can sometimes be dominant around other dogs, so good, solid, consistent socialization is critical to ensure the puppies grow into good canine citizens.
+South Russian Ovcharkas are less than enthusiastic about meeting new people and can sometimes be dominant around other dogs, so consistent socialization is critical to ensure the puppies grow into good canine citizens.

 dogster paw divider